AnirbanSamaddar/Bayes_HHT/Simulation_1/README.md

-## We demonstrate one setting of simulation 1 here
+## We demonstrate one setting of simulation 1

 ### Setting:
 This is for demonstration.
 Please change the parameters in the below code to simulate another scenario.